AIGAdc/dcdesignweek.org-11ty/source/pages/home-internal.md

   heroBody: DC Design Week is an annual celebration of DC’s vibrant, diverse
     creative community.
-This year we’re once again asking you, our community members, to help us build DC Design Week. **We will contact everyone who submits a proposal to share ourdecisions and any next steps by July 20, 2022.**
+This year we’re once again asking you, our community members, to help us build DC Design Week. **We will contact everyone who submits a proposal to share our decisions and any next steps by July 20, 2022.**
   heroButtonLeftLabel: Submit An Event Proposal
   heroButtonLeftURL: https://docs.google.com/forms/d/e/1FAIpQLSdNE9l3Df58coVJBav1ibV3LGiQZhsiAs9pf0-RcEZO0IQv7Q/viewform